petermr/knowledgeCommons/README.md

 https://pa.wikipedia.org/wiki/%E0%A8%AA%E0%A8%B0%E0%A8%BE%E0%A8%B2%E0%A9%80_%E0%A8%B8%E0%A8%BE%E0%A9%9C%E0%A8%A8%E0%A8%BE
 (ਪਰਾਲੀ ਸਾੜਨਾ)  https://www.wikidata.org/wiki/Q17083469

+# our architecture
+The basic tasks for semantic documents include:
+* create
+* publish
+* search
+* download
+* analyse
+* filter
+* section and reassemble
+* translate
+* annotate
+* aggregate
+* republish

+Our emerging community has resources in many of these

 ## creating semantic documents
 Documents in HTML/XML are partially semantic; unfortunately the ubiquitous PDF destroys ALL semantics.
 We have to build up heuristically, but we've done much of the hard work.
 So it's possible to download hundreds of PDFs and add semantics to many types of documents.

+# Resources
+There are a lot of resources - we start with a few and invite others to join